PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 # Implementing Real-Time Chat Services

 In the last tutorial we looked at how we can setup real-time sessions as well as the matchmaking request used to find players for your real-time sessions.
 In this tutorial, we'll start some real-time programming to implement a peer-to-peer chat system.
-This will be done as an introduction to sending/receiving real-time packets and before we get onto multiplayer network programming in the next tutorial.
+This will be done as an introduction to sending/receiving real-time packets and before we move on to multiplayer network programming in the next tutorial.

 ## Introduction